nekrut/BMMB554/hugo/content/post/topic1.md

 Complete [this Quiz](https://goo.gl/forms/V6xQ1DMsWPc27yZq1).
 You have a week (until the midnight of Sept 6) to finish it.

-# Sequencing is our next topic
+# Next Generation Sequencing (NGS) is our next topic

 To be posted Sept 1.